songlarknet/lark/doc/talks/synchron2022.md

 The contract says that the signal is not OK if the last 10 inputs are not OK.

-And in the main node, suppose that we use `signal_valid` to determine whether the system is engaged or not:
+Let's suppose that we use `signal_valid` in the main node to determine whether the system is engaged or not:

 ```
 function delta_valid(input1: int, input2: int)